Introduction to Career Change Option And Best Career Test

 Best Career Test for Successful Career Change option

 In this article, we will discuss 39 baby steps, steps that you can take right away and don’t feel overwhelmed about.
 Simply sit back, relax and take a plunge, yes, and just one baby step at a time.
-And guess what you will able to make a successful career change.
+And guess what, you will be able to make a successful career change.

 - Be grateful: Before you begin the process of any career change option, just relax and write down 3 things that you’ve because of your current career.
-First, say thank you and then with that feeling get started.
+First, say thank you, and then with that feeling, get started.

 - Be clear about what career you want: You don’t need to worry about a successful career change option now.
-Just think what career you would like to make the transition to.
+Just think about what career you would like to make the transition to.
 Just think about 10 minutes and write 5 possible career changes you can make.

 - Sequence your career choices: You cannot have all 5 careers you have chosen for yourself.
-Write down according to your likings, marketability and growth potential.
-Start with something that has the most marketability, potential and you like it too.
+Write down according to your likings, marketability, and growth potential.
+Start with something that has the most marketability, potential, and you like it too.

 - What are your core values?
-Your core values have a lot to do in what careers you would like.
+Your core values have a lot to do with what careers you would like.
 Before making any effort to do any career change, simply take a piece of paper and write about the qualities you like in people.
 Make a list of 30.
 And then take some time to make it a mere 5.
 These 5 are your core values on which you make all your decisions.

 - Find out why?
 If you’re asked why you would like to make a change of career, you may give many answers.
 But the truth is you want to make a career change because of only one major cause.
 Find that out.